 So what about the cost of charging a Leaf?
 Usually, I can charge for free in most places as its included with the parking.
 Which may cost $7 to park somewhere that I was already going to anyway.
 Fast charging to get to a destination, it usually costs between $5 – $7 ($10 at most which would be considered expensive).

-Over the course of a year, charging can add up to _ depending on how often you charge and how much free/cheap charging you use (which you can plug into a wall outlet overnight and this can cost cents to charge).
+Over the course of a year, charging can add up to $200-$800 a year.
+This of course depends on how often/little you charge and how much free/cheap charging you use (which you can plug into a wall outlet overnight and this can cost cents to charge).
 Charging the batteries does not have huge draw on power from outlet.
 This is typically referred to as “trickle charging” for this reason.

 Below, I’ll talk about realistic range, regenerative braking (which is awesome), how to charge a Nissan Leaf, reliability & maintenance, the best places to find Nissan Leafs and a secret to finding a great deal on one.